 This section describes the steps that are required to complete the Application for Admission to Westminster Seminary California's degree programs (MA or MDiv) under normal circumstances.
-In addition to the information presented here, please review the later sections on Transfer Credit, International Student Admission, Admission for Graduates of Unaccredited Institutions, Bachelor's Equivalency (for applicants with substantial undegree), and the Special Student Program (for applicants without a bachelor's degree) if those situations apply to you.
+In addition to the information presented here, please review the later sections on Transfer Credit, International Student Admission, Admission for Graduates of Unaccredited Institutions, Bachelor's Equivalency (for applicants with substantial undergraduate coursework but without a bachelor's degree), and the Special Student Program (for applicants without a bachelor's degree) if those situations apply to you.